lucav76/Fibry/README.md

 - It implements several types of actor pools, for work-stealing tasks, with the possibility to assign a weight to each job
 - It implements a very simple **Map/Reduce mechanism**, limited to the local computer.
 - It implements a very simple **Pub/Sub** mechanism, limited to the local computer.
+- It implements SyncVar and SyncMap, to notify (even remote actors) actors that a variable (or the value of a map) changed
 - It implements a simple **TCP port forwarding**, both as a Stereotype and as a small cli application: TcpForwarding
 - It implements some simple mechanisms to help to process messages in **batches**
 - It implements a mechanism to **track progress** of long-running tasks, which can be extended to support the progress of messages processed by another server